percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `st-us-west` |

-The name of the S3-compatible storage for backups, configured in the storages subsection
+The name of the S3-compatible storage for backups, configured in the storages subsection.

 ### `backup.tasks.compressionType`